Harish Chandra Srivastava

-Harish Chandra Srivastava (Harish Ji) (21 February 1925 – 18 January 2015) was an Indian politician and former Minister of Social Justice in the Government of Uttar Pradesh.
+Harish Chandra Srivastava (21 February 1925 – 18 January 2015), fondly called Harish Ji, was an Indian politician and former Minister of Social Justice and Finance in the Government of Uttar Pradesh.
 He was elected to Uttar Pradesh Legislative Assembly two times from Bansi constituency of Siddharthnagar district and two times from Varanasi Cantt. constituency of Varanasi district.
 He also served as Minister of Food Supply and Science & Technology in Janata Party ministry from 1977 to 1979.